 (d) where an adequate physical separation has been used that it will be in accordance with, and maintained by, the method set out in the Local Safety Instructions of the Relevant E&W Transmission Licensee or that E&W User, as the case may be, and, if it is a part of that method, that a Caution Notice has been placed at the point of separation;

-(e) where a No System Connection has been used the physical position of the No System Connection shall be defined and shall not be varied for the duration of Safety Precaution and the Implementing Safety Co-ordinator’s relevant HV Apparatus will not, for the duration of the Safety Precaution be connected to a source of electrical energy or to any other part of the Implementing Safety Co-ordinator’s System.
+(e) where a No System Connection has been used, the physical position of the No System Connection shall be defined and shall not be varied for the duration of Safety Precaution and the Implementing Safety Co-ordinator’s relevant HV Apparatus will not, for the duration of the Safety Precaution be connected to a source of electrical energy or to any other part of the Implementing Safety Co-ordinator’s System.

 The confirmation of Isolation shall be recorded in the respective Safety Logs.